BitPatty/Pull-to-Refresh/README.md

+# Reload, Back, Forward - Swipe Gestures

-# Pull to Refresh
+- Pull down gesture (vertical swipe) to Reload page.

-Firefox Addon for refreshing page on Pull Down gesture.
+- Swipe horizontally to the left margin of the screen to go Back
+- Swipe horizontally to the right margin of the screen to go Forward

 There are no visual indicators during the gesture.

 Tested on Android and Windows 10.